Cindy Brewer / owner, 500 hour E-RYT

 Several injuries led her gradually toward Pilates and Yoga as a way to both use the body and be very kind to it as well.
 But it was what these two practices did for her esteem and spirit that gave her the need to share it the most.

-She received her Pilates Teacher Certification from Leslie Clayton of Body Awareness in Atlanta, GA, her Yoga Teacher Certification from Lesa Crocker of The Bodhi Tree in Charlotte, NC and is currently working toward a 500 Hour E-RYT with Rolf Gates.
+She received her Pilates Teacher Certification from Leslie Clayton of Body Awareness in Atlanta, GA, her 200 hour Yoga Teacher Certification from Lesa Crocker of The Bodhi Tree in Charlotte, NC and completed her 500 hour RYT with Rolf Gates, the author of “Meditations From the Mat”.

 Cindy is very grateful to be able to work in and help out in this community that she and her children consider home.